ChalmersPhua00/Robotic-Tank/README.md

 2. Use personal Pi account username and password to connect

 #### VNC (with camera)
-1. Install Real VNC Viewer on computer
+1. Install TigerVNC on the host computer
 2. Insert Pi's IP address to connect and navigate to Pi's terminal

 On the directory where the .py is located: